HSLdevcom/jore4/wiki/data-model.md

 Transmodel
 ----------

 The data model is somewhat closely based on parts of the [Transmodel (TM) specification](https://www.transmodel-cen.eu/model/index.htm).
 In general, TM Models have been modelled as individual database schemas, TM Classes and TM Associations have been modelled as tables and views, with columns corresponding to TM Class Attributes.
+However, it should be noted, that only those parts of the Transmodel have been modelled, which are of relevance to the Jore4 system.

-However, some cases have arisen, in which these basic TM modelling principles were seen not to support the system's operational capabilities.
-Thus some exceptions were made, the most famous of which being:
+Also, there have been cases, in which these basic TM modelling principles were seen not to support the system's operational capabilities.
+Thus, additions and adoptions had to be made, the most famous of which potentially being:

+- A route can have only a single journey pattern.
+This is enforced by a constraint in the current implementation and may be changed in the future.
 -